619.541.6609

 • pleural/parenchymal fibrosis

-If a person with lung cancer had both a significant smoking history and significant chemical exposure history, the question that arises is which exposure caused the person's lung cancer - smoking or the toxic exposure?
+If a person with lung cancer had both a significant smoking history and significant toxic exposure history, the question that arises is which exposure caused the person's lung cancer - smoking or toxic exposure?

 The answer is both.
 Smoking impairs lung function and damages the lungs at the cellular level.
-Chemical exposure alone can cause enough genetic and cellular damage to cause lung cancer.
-Together, exposure to chemicals and smoking multiply the chances of developing lung cancer significantly.
+Toxic exposure to asbestos alone can cause enough genetic and cellular damage to cause lung cancer.
+Together, exposure to toxic substances and smoking multiply the chances of developing lung cancer significantly.